Shellycoat: Description

-Shellycoats are considered to be relatively harmless; they may mislead wanderers, particularly those they think are trespassing upon the creature's territory, but without malice.
-A common tactic of a shellycoat would be to cry out as if drowning and then laugh at the distracted victim.
+Shellycoats are considered to be relatively harmless compared to other water spirits like the kelpie.
+They may mislead wanderers, particularly those they think are trespassing upon the creature's territory, but without malice.
+A common tactic of a shellycoat would be to cry out as if drowning and then laugh like a horse at the distracted victim.
+If they are disrespected shellycoats may physically fight the offending party, a trait that they share with urisks and glaistig.
+It is believed that the shellycoat cannot cross running water and that it leaves women with children alone.